jmonlong/manu-vggafannot/manuscript.md

 We updated the Sequence Tube Map to accept GAF files sorted, compressed, and indexed as in [Indexing paths in GAF files].
 We have also extended it to use an element's opacity to represent an integer score, like a mapping quality or read coverage.
 The variable transparency helps highlight regions of high coverage when visualizing coverage tracks from the ENCODE project (see [Coverage of seven functional datasets from ENCODE] and Figure {@fig:tubemap}D).

+The Sequence Tube Map was also modified to accept the three new tabix-based index files described above.
+In this case, the subgraph extraction Python script is called instead of the `vg chunk` command.

 ### Visualization in Bandage-NG